The Call (band): Formation and early career

 The Call's original lineup was Been (lead vocals, guitar), Musick (drums, percussion), Ferrier (guitar), and Greg Freeman (bass).
 This lineup grew to include Steve Huddleston on keyboards from 1981 through 1983.
 Goodwin joined the band as keyboardist in 1983, replacing Huddleston.
 Freeman departed in 1984, and Joe Read (of Strapps, The Textones, and Code Blue) took over bass duties on Scene Beyond Dreams.
 Both originally from Oklahoma, Been and Musick didn't meet until moving independently to California.
 The Call were earlier known as Airtight and then Motion Pictures, serving as Phil Seymour's band at that time.
 A version of the John Prine/Phil Spector song "If You Don't Want My Love" with Phil backed by The Call was released on the 2020 album If You Don't Want My Love as part of the Phil Seymour archive series.

 Beginning with their 1982 self-titled debut, they went on to produce and release nine studio albums by 2000.
 The Call recorded its eponymous premiere album in England and Been recalled in a 1987 interview that the band was in an exploratory phase at this point.
 He further noted, "The Call was a compassionate album, but it probably came out as anger."
 Peter Gabriel liked the band so much that he called them the "future of American music" and asked them to open for him during his 1982–1983 "Plays Live" tour.
+The Call's songcraft has been noted for its offering of theo-political critique within the Reagan-era that might be construed as negative, though "there is a strain of affirmation, even devotion, that also arises within the catalogue."

 The Call's next album, Modern Romans, was notable for its political content.
 Been later stated, "There was a great deal happening politically — Grenada, Lebanon, or the government saying the Russians are evil and the Russian government probably saying the same about us.
 That kind of thinking inspired me to write the last lines of '[The] Walls Came Down'."
 Garth Hudson of the Band played keyboards on these first two records.

 This was followed by Scene Beyond Dreams, which Been referred to as The Call's "metaphysical" album.
 With a strong poetic sense to the lyrics and a change in musical style, the change in sound is notable.